cfenollosa/os-tutorial/12-kernel-c/README.md

-*Concepts you may want to Google beforehand:*
+*Concepts you may want to Google beforehand: C, object code, linker, disassemble*

 **Goal: Learn to write the same low-level code as we did with assembler, but in C**